Boom Chicago: History

 2019: Boom Chicago performs The Future is Here ...And it's Slightly Annoying!.
 The show includes programming a robot to improvise with the cast onstage using machine learning.
-Boom Chicago partners with American beer brand Budweiser, and the Rozentheater is a launch location for AB InBev's introduction of Budweiser in the Netherlands.
+Boom Chicago partners with AB InBev to be a launch location for Budweiser in the Netherlands.

-2020: Boom Chicago produces six episodes of live comedy shows (Trump up the Volume and Going Steady).
+2020 Pandemic: Boom Chicago produces six episodes of live comedy shows (Trump up the Volume and Going Steady).
 It raises more than €10.000 in ticket sales for the actors and crew.
-Later in June, Boom Chicago plays at live festival HEMtuin.
+Later in June, Boom Chicago plays outdoors at live festival HEMtuin.
 Boom Chicago also expands into digital corporate shows.

 2021: Boom Chicago creates and launches a new curriculum for The Boom Chicago Academy and launches house teams.

 2021: The first Boom Chicago Comedy Festival launches.
 Alumni Seth Meyers, Jordan Peele, Kay Cannon, Colton Dunn, Josh Meyers, Ike Barinholtz and Brendan Hunt give live Q&A interviews.
 Arjen Lubach reunites with his old improv group Op Sterk Water.
 They and Shantira Jackson & Stacey Smith win the first two Bud Kings of Comedy Prizes for best festival shows.

 2022: After shooting a week in Amsterdam with Ted Lasso (including playing against Ajax), Jason Sudeikis and Brendan Hunt retake the Boom stage at the Shot of Improv and closing night party.

 2022: Stacey Smith takes over as artistic director.

 2022: Pep Rosenfeld and Greg Shapiro are joined by Stacey Smith, Emil Struijker-Boudier and Sacha Hoedemaker to create a show called Pep & Greg Save America.

 2023: Boom Chicago's 30th anniversary festival drops, including multiple performances at the Tuschinksi by Seth Meyers and Brendan Hunt.
 Brendan remounted his 2006 hit Five Years in Amsterdam and also performed the world premiere of The Movement You Need.
 Other performers included Amber Ruffin, Heather Anne Campbell, Arjen Lubach, Ruben van der Meer, year one cast member Neil McNamara, and Mayor Femke Halsema.

 2023: In America, Akashic Books published Boom Chicago Presents The Thirty Most Important Years in Dutch History, an oral history of the comedy club.
 The New York Times does a feature.

-2024: Boom Chicago takes over Comedy Embassy and begins programming late night stand-up comedy on Fridays.
+2024: Andrew Moskos returns as Artistic Director.
+Boom Chicago takes over Comedy Embassy and begins programming late night stand-up comedy on Fridays.
 A year later they added a second show on Saturday nights.
+More visiting comedians play Boom Chicago when their careers are on their way up (or down).

 2025: Pep Rosenfeld writes Work/Laugh Balance which is published in English and Dutch versions. (by A.W.
 Bruna).

-Shot of Improv gets revamped and moves to Wednesdays to reach a younger audience.
-Boom hosts quirky nights combining Professional wrestling and comedy and hosts Gone Country, a line dancing night.
+2025 Boom Chicago x Pro Wrestling Holland collab combines top professional wrestling and comedy.
+Gone Country, a country line dancing night starts in Amsterdam and spreads to many Dutch cities.
+Shot of Improv gets revamped and moves to Wednesdays.